Why start CAP Debt Help at your church?

 What existing skills do we need?

-What you will need – in finding your Debt Help Centre Manager you’ll want to identify a person with a passion for prayer, a heart for working with locals in your community, sharing the good news and the love of Jesus, a great team-builder, and someone who is comfortable with technology.
+What you will need – in finding your Debt Help Centre Manager you’ll want to identify a person with a passion for prayer — plus a relational posture that would enable them to coach and attune as they journey with people in tough situations.

 What does it take?
 What does my church provide?